 Instead of focusing on a specific organization, consider starting by thinking broadly about what problem is facing your community that you want to be part of the solution.
 Starting with the list of strong Nonprofits that meet 25 Accountability Standards® (located online at smartgivers.org), look for organizations that want to solve the same problem that you do.
 These organizations have committed themselves to working hard to build a firm and solid foundation that includes accountability, transparency, good governance and public disclosure; that foundation allows them to focus on advancing their missions.

 2. Know whether your donation is tax deductible.

 Remember, just because you give to a “tax-exempt” organization does not always mean your donation is tax-deductible.
 Generally, gifts to a charity registered with the IRS as 501(c)(3) organization are tax-deductible and contributions to most other types of organizations are not.

 3. Research how the organization will use your donation.

-Homework is easy now that you can find information on mission, financial health, and impact online.
+Homework is easy now that you can find information on mission, financial health, and impact, online.
 Overhead is an important investment made to improve their work.
 Things like training, planning, evaluation, and internal systems.
-Overhead ratio is one data point to consider but doesn’t tell the whole story.
-Focus on the organizations performance by looking at transparency, governance, leadership, and results.
+The overhead ratio is one data point to consider but doesn’t tell the whole story.
+Focus on the organization’s performance by looking at transparency, governance, leadership, and results.
 If you have questions or don’t find what you’re looking for, ask!
 Strong nonprofits always welcome all questions from donors.